cs0y1fc/bookmark-landing-page/README.md

-# Bookmark Landing Page (Frontend Mentor Challenge)
+# Bookmark Landing Page

-This repository contains the solution for the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0bE8A8).
-This project is part of the IT Academy BCN's front-end specialization sprint.

-The main goal is to build a pixel-perfect, responsive landing page based on the provided design files.
+This repository contains the solution for the main goal to build a responsive landing page following web design web patterns and Web Content Accessibility Guidelines (WCAG).

 ## 🚀 Project Iterations

-This project is developed in three distinct iterations to demonstrate a progression in styling techniques.
+This project is developed in three distinct branches for the distinct iterations to demonstrate a progression in styling techniques.

 ### Iteration 1: HTML & CSS (Vanilla)